Steel vs Titanium

 Posted by Noel Buckley on

-Recently a customer asked us what the difference in ride quality is between our Cache Steel and Cache Titanium.
+A customer asked us what the difference in ride quality is between our Cache Steel and Cache Titanium.
 This is a common question that we get and one that makes a lot of sense to answer given the roughly three times price increase of the Cache Titanium over the Cache Steel.
 So, to jump straight to the point, the short answer is that it’s "not that different" (and frankly I think it's very misleading to claim anything else if a bike is well engineered).

 However... as the saying goes: The devil is in the details.

-Anyone who knows steel bikes knows that the Cache Steel is not a "cheap steel bike" (and this applies also to our soon to be launched MTB hardtail).
+Anyone who knows steel bikes knows that the Cache Steel is not a "cheap steel bike" (and this applies also to our Tyaughton hardtail).
 It is priced above the standard Hi-ten and 4130 steel bikes but it’s not as high as a western made craftsman's product because we make them in batch production, not as custom geometry one offs (even if the quality is similar).
 The quality of the materials in Knolly's steel bikes are second to none and while we don't use Reynolds tubing in our product (I'll explain why in a minute), our steel frames use a steel with similar properties to Reynolds 853, their highest offering in non-stainless materials.

 We custom form ALL of the tubes in our frames, hence we need to have access to the steel in its annealed state.
 This state makes it impossible to use a high end off the shelf tubeset, as the tubes are already hard.
 For both the titanium and steel frames, we have opened a significant amount of custom tooling for these bikes, something that is almost unheard of in this world.
 99% of the hardtails on the market make use of stock tube-sets that are mitered and perhaps bent and then welded into a final configuration.
 We're different because every tube in our steel or titanium Cache has touched a tool that is proprietary to Knolly.